Skip to content

 306. Knob Creek 18 Year Bourbon Review

-Jim & Mike crack open the brand-new Knob Creek 18 Year Old Bourbon — neither has tasted a drop.
-Is it worth the $150 price tag?
+Jim & Mike taste the brand-new Knob Creek 18 Year Old — drunken cherries, oak, and a 30th anniversary worth celebrating.

 The Bourbon Road Media Player